Join us this year for our 30th Annual Heritage Festival!

 Each year since around 1989, St. Andrew has opened our doors to welcome our neighbors near and far to celebrate with us as we share our parish community’s rich and widely varied cultural heritage.

 While originating in Antioch, the Antiochian tradition is also a “pan-orthodox” tradition, reflecting many different people, languages and cultures.
-We have parishioners from Lebanon, Syria, Palestine, Jordan, Romania, Russia, Ethiopia, Kenya, Columbia, Argentina, Serbia, and—you guessed it—even from Kentucky (and all over the US).
+We have parishioners from Lebanon, Syria, Palestine, Jordan, Romania, Russia, Ethiopia, Kenya, Columbia, Argentina, Serbia, and—you guessed it—from Kentucky (and all over the US).

 We fire up the grills, fry the falafel and crank up the music.
 The entertainment ranges from Syrian, Palestinian and Serbian folk dancing, to Irish step dancing and Bluegrass (Kentucky!).